4 Day Externship in EFT Couple Therapy

 3. Explain the steps toward resolving attachment injuries, creating forgiveness.

-ICEEFT Stance on Diversity: Dr. Gardner is certified by ICEEFT, and abide by the following stance adopted by ICEEFT
+ICEEFT Stance on Diversity: Drs.
+Gardner and Kallos-Lilly are certified by ICEEFT, and abide by the following stance adopted by ICEEFT

 At the International Center for Excellence in Emotionally Focused Therapy (EFT) we are dedicated to developing secure, resilient individuals and successful trusting relationships between partners and within families across the globe.
 As such, we stand against all forms of racism and discrimination and stand in support of the Black community.
 With new eyes, we condemn the abhorrent impact of systemic racism in our world, our societies, and in our own organization.